 What Are the Biggest Vehicle Graphics Mistakes?

 What are the biggest vehicle graphics mistakes?
 Too much information, poor color use, indecipherable fonts, and a lack of brand unification all can destroy a vehicle graphics purpose, which is to deliver a message.
-Many of the biggest vehicle graphics mistakes involve over complicating the message.
-When branding your vehicles with graphics, the best thing you can do is … Keep it simple.
+Many of the biggest vehicle graphics mistakes involve over-complicating the message.
+When branding your vehicles with graphics, the best thing you can do is … keep it simple.

 If you’d like to learn more, Contact Us, we’ll help you stick to the basics.
+We know what are the biggest vehicle graphics mistakes and can help you avoid them.